Alamot/alamot_opencl_fractals/README.md

 ## Description

-This is a python application that computes and renders Fractals (for the time being only the Mandelbrot set) using OpenCL in order to parallelize and distribute the work across different platforms / devices.
+This is a python application that computes and renders Fractals (for the time being only the Mandelbrot set) using OpenCL in order to parallelize and distribute the work across different devices.

-OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs) and others.
+OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms, such as:

+- Central Processing Units (CPUs)
+- Graphics Processing Units (GPUs)
+- Digital Signal Processors (DSPs)
+- Field-Programmable Gate Arrays (FPGAs)

-The application divides each fractal frame into blocks that are processed separately by each OpenCL device.
-The results from each are combined to produce the final image.
-It makes use of coarse-grained SVM (Shared Virtual Memory) buffers to avoid copying large amount of data, back and forth.
+The application divides each fractal frame into blocks that are processed separately (each one by a different OpenCL device).
+The results from each device are combined to produce the final image.
+It also makes use of coarse-grained SVM (Shared Virtual Memory) buffers to avoid copying large amount of data, back and forth.

 ## Requirements